open-stage/python-mvr/README.md

 ### Testing

-- to test, use pytest
+- To test, use pytest

 ```bash
 uv run pytest
 ```

-- to test typing with mypy use:
+- To test typing with mypy use:

 ```bash
 uv run pytest --mypy -m mypy pymvr/*py